chinamike65/hugo-tuolesi/content/book2/book2en.md

 All sentient beings want to obtain wonderful happiness, so we must send this heart, and may they obtain wonderful happiness and never be lost.

-"May all sentient beings stay away from love, hatred, closeness and acquaintance, and live in equality and equanimity."
+"May all sentient beings abide in equanimity, free of bias, attachment, and anger."
 Our beings are very attached.
 When we think that this person is our relatives and friends, we will have a lot of greed.
 If we think that this person is my enemy, we will have a lot of hatred.
 If we let go of greed and hatred, we will be very comfortable.

 If you give up greed and hatred, there will be no pressure.
 The pressure is suppressed by these two afflictions.